brandonchinn178/brandonchinn178.github.io/posts/2025-04-06-ghc-string-refactor.md

 That is, a string consists of:
 1. A double quote
-1. Then one or more of either:
+1. Then zero or more of either:
     * A graphical character (except for double quotes or backslashes)
     * A space character
     * An escaped character, or